 This course is designed for managers, directors and executive-level HR professionals who are charged with improving HR's ability to contribute to organizational strategy and success.
 It is also appropriate for HR professionals seeking the strategic skills required for advancement to management and leadership positions.

-- Society for Human Resource Management (SHRM) Approval Number 19-PXUT6 6.0 Credits
+- Society for Human Resource Management (SHRM) 10.0 Credits Approval Number 20-ZDDMY 10.0 Credits